-As the Center's program coordinator, Steve is responsible for communications, events, supervising student workers, and supporting students and faculty via a wide range of programs.
+As the Center's program coordinator, Steve is responsible for communications, events, supervising student workers, financial & administrative assistance, and supporting student programming.
 He co-facilitates the Center's Human Rights Careers Intensive with Penelope Van Tuyl and enjoys advising students on career path options and coaching them through job/internship applications.
 He also curated a 2020 workshop on Slavery in Historical and Contemporary Contexts through Stanford's Center for Professional Development.

 Outside the professional realm, Steve spends a good amount of time backpacking, cycling, and attending concerts.